Why Therapy Hasn’t Worked for You Before (And What Might Actually Help)

 That distinction matters.
 When therapy addresses the right level of the problem, change tends to feel less like effort and more like relief.

 If you’ve been discouraged by past therapy experiences, it may be worth revisiting not whether therapy works, but how it was working.
-Therapy that focuses on emotional patterns, relational dynamics, and lived experience can feel different from what you’ve tried before.
+Therapy that focuses on emotional patterns, relational dynamics, and lived experience can feel very different from what you’ve tried before.
 It often unfolds more slowly at first, but tends to be more durable over time.
-At Rising Recovery PLC, we help people approach this work with clarity, structure, and respect for how change actually happens.